 The NGO bill drafted by Parliament differs from another bill the government submitted to the State Council for review in September.
 Deliberations on the new legislation took place in secret, parallel to the government’s draft.

-Letters annexed to the bill show that it was discussed in the last session of Parliament’s first phase of plenaries in September, then referred to a joint committee composed of members of the social solidarity, family, disabled individuals and constitutional and legislative affairs parliamentary committees.
+Letters annexed to the bill show that it was discussed in the last session of Parliament’s first phase of plenaries in September, then referred to a joint committee composed of members of the Social Solidarity, Family and People with Disabilities and the Constitutional and Legislative Affairs parliamentary committees.

 While Abdel Hady al-Qassaby, head of the Social Solidarity Committee in the House of Representatives, told privately owned Al-Shorouk newspaper that the draft does not contain penalties that infringe on civil liberties, the bill itself gives a different impression.